Agnieszka-21/yoga-mats/README.md

 ### Content

 - The text for the homepage was taken from the blog article [How to Choose a Yoga Mat](https://www.rei.com/learn/expert-advice/yoga-gear.html)
-- The text and table for the choose-your-mat page ware loosely based on the above article as well.
+- The text and table for the Choose your mat page ware loosely based on the above article as well.
 - Instructions on how to implement a hidden nav bar for mobile devices were taken from the Code Institute's project Love Running.
 - Instructions on how to implement multiple sizes for images were taken from [this MDN doc](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images)
 - Instructions on embedding a responsive YouTube video were taken from [this article](https://www.avexdesigns.com/blog/responsive-youtube-embed/)
 - Instructions on how to create a custom 404 error page were taken from [this article](https://www.htmldog.com/techniques/404/)